Skip to main content

 Research shows that AI tutoring systems produce learning gains equivalent to human tutoring for a fraction of the cost.

-Continuous Assessment and Early Intervention
+How Does AI Enable Continuous Assessment and Early Student Intervention?

 In traditional education, students take tests occasionally—maybe quarterly or twice per year.
 By the time results come back, weeks have passed.
 Struggling students have fallen further behind.